What is Agile Product Management?

 Small steps vs. giant leaps

 Another critical difference between Agile and waterfall is the inherently iterative nature of Agile development.
-In contrast, traditional product development was about building a finished product before it hit the market Agile prizes incremental progress.
+In contrast, traditional product development was all about building a finished product before it hit the market, while Agile prizes incremental progress.

 Agile product development typically breaks work out into sprints versus releases.
 Cadences may vary, but the basic idea is that you chunk work up into sprints, which typically span two-to-four weeks.
 Assuming that the output of the sprint is ready for prime time, the new code is released after passing acceptance testing.

-Agile SprintThe approach creates a nimble and responsive approach to product development that is particularly well suited for software and web-based solutions.
-It’s easy to continually churn out updates that automatically install and are used by most customers.
+This approach creates a nimble and responsive approach to product development that is particularly well suited for software and web-based solutions.
+It’s easy to continually churn out updates that automatically install and are used by the majority of customers.
 Agile is less likely to experience the benefits of a feedback loop since no one is releasing a new version of hardware or major enterprise solutions every few weeks.

 Agile is an iterative product-development methodology.
 Teams work in brief, incremental “sprints,” frequently regrouping to review the work and make changes.

 The Agile method encourages frequent feedback.
 It boasts the ability to switch focus and priority quickly in contrast to the more traditional, sequence-based, waterfall methodology.
-Teams split out long-term plans into discrete phases for execution
+Long-term plans are split out into discrete phases for execution.

 The Agile Software Manifesto was published in 2001, fresh on the heels of the dot-com boom.
 Startups began using the promise and potential of the Internet to disrupt established industries.